jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 ## Floppy Drive Headers
 CN303 is a 34 pin header that is reponsible for the internal floppy drives DF0 and DF1.
 Pin 3 is a key.
 That is, factory Amiga floppy drive cables often have a pin socket blocked to ensure the cable is oriented correctly before installing.
 As such, it is recommended you remove pin 3 from the header before installing on the board.
 You can often pull it out with needle nose pliers.
 Alternatively, you can cut it off with a wire cutter.

 CN304 is a 20 pin header that is reponsible for the external floppy drives DF2 and DF3.
-This header provides 12V on pin 18.
-Installing the cable backwards may result in damage to connected devices.
-Thus, the BOM includes a keyed, shrouded connector, which will help prevent incorrect installation when used with keyed cable.
+This header provides 12V on pin 18. **Installing the cable backwards may result in damage to connected devices!** Thus, the BOM includes a keyed, shrouded connector that will help prevent incorrect installation when used with a keyed cable.
 To use external drives, an adapter cable will need to be created.
 See Tables A4 and A5.

 <img src="/Images/floppyheader.jpg" width="500">